 But when should you take your pet to the vet?
 Before running out to visit your pet care provider, consider the following:

 Urgent Care vs. Routine Check-Ups

-It is generally recommended that elective procedures be postponed as long as possible so that veterinary offices can avoid a higher number of patients coming in and allowing them to focus on more pressing cases.
+It is generally recommended that elective procedures be postponed as long as possible so that veterinary offices can avoid a higher number of patients coming in and allowing them to focus on more urgent cases.
 That’s not to say that vets are only treating emergencies.
-Many health providers present alternatives for non-urgent yet important procedures, such as booster shots, vaccinations, physical therapy, and other maintenance care.
+Many health providers present alternatives for non-urgent yet essential procedures, such as booster shots, vaccinations, and physical therapy.

 Urgent matters such as accidents, respiratory problems, and poisonings require immediate medical attention.
 As such, an emergency visit to a veterinary hospital could be necessary.
-Depending on the hospital, it might be operating as in-person or with curbside service, making it important to be prepared for either scenario.
-If a trip to the hospital is warranted, make sure to adhere to CDC guidelines regarding masks and social distancing.
+Depending on the hospital, it might be operating in-person or with curbside service, making it important to be prepared for either scenario.
+If a hospital trip is warranted, make sure to adhere to CDC guidelines regarding masks and social distancing.

-As a way of minimizing contact between humans many veterinary care providers, including hospitals, have instituted curbside service.
+To minimize contact between humans, many veterinary care providers, including hospitals, have instituted curbside service.
 The specifics will depend on the provider, but it usually means waiting in the car until a staff member comes and retrieves your pet.
-The animal will be examined by the veterinarian and, when the examination is over, staff will bring the pet out to you.
+The veterinarian will examine the animal and, when the examination is over, staff will bring the pet out to you.

-Other vets might opt for the telemedicine alternative.
-This consists of using a video chat to observe the patient and provide medical advice without having direct physical contact.
-This option can serve various purposes such as postoperative follow-ups or providing visual confirmation to determine if a case is urgent or non-urgent.
+Some vets might opt for the telemedicine alternative, which consists of using a video chat to observe the patient and provide medical advice without having direct physical contact.
+This option can serve various purposes, such as postoperative follow-ups or visual confirmation to determine whether a case is urgent or non-urgent.

 Caring for Your Pet in the Social Distancing Era